Repository vs Functional DAL

 .execute()

-DAL without KyseraExecutor (manual filtering):
+DAL without createExecutor (manual filtering):

-// Must add filter manually
+// Must add filter manually - no plugin interception

-const getActiveUsers = createQuery((ctx) =>
+const getActiveUsers = createQuery(ctx =>

 ctx.db